 Sylvie’s polymathic career path crosses industries, disciplines, continents, and cultures.
 She started her career as a professional ballerina, earning a prestigious gold medal from France’s National Conservatory.
 She subsequently became a computer scientist and moved to Silicon Valley to be a Visiting Scholar at Stanford Robotics Laboratory.
-A vacuum for multidisciplinary knowledge, Sylvie has an uncommonly broad professional experience, ranging from software engineering to product management, marketing, communication, business development, market research, design, and innovation.
+A vacuum for multidisciplinary knowledge, Sylvie has an uncommonly broad professional experience, ranging from engineering to product management, marketing, communication, business development, research, human-centered design, and innovation.

 A former HuffPost contributor and influential blogger, Sylvie has been published in numerous media, academic, and literary publications.
 Her Blog on her cancer experience rose to the top 1% most shared blogs.
 She is currently writing a much-anticipated book on hre cancer journey.